Myths about Mario Lanza: the Man by Derek McGovern

 This accusation, possibly deriving from Time Magazine’s 1951 anonymously penned cover story in which, among other things, Lanza’s literary tastes were alleged to “lean to body-building and movie-fan magazines,” is one of the most frequently expressed slurs against the tenor.

 MGM Musical Director John Green: “I found it fascinating, musically, to work with Mario.
 He had a sensational ear, and he was bright . . .
 Mario was not stupid at all!”
-Screenwriter Andrew Solt, who worked with Lanza on his final film (For the First Time), concurred: “[Lanza was] highly intelligent, very smart, and fast and funny.”
-[Source here.]
+Soprano Licia Albanese, who worked closely with Lanza for several weeks in 1955, singled out the tenor's intelligence in this 1995 interview.
+Screenwriter Andrew Solt, who worked with Lanza on his final film, concurred: “[He was] highly intelligent, very smart, and fast and funny.”
+[Source here]

-In reality, Lanza was in chronically poor health during the last six months of his life, and, at the time of his death, had been suffering from a variety of diagnosed ailments for the previous twenty-one months.
-These included abnormally high blood pressure, liver damage, arteriosclerosis and phlebitis.
+In reality, Lanza was in poor health at the time of his death, and had been suffering from a variety of diagnosed ailments for the previous twenty-one months.
+These included abnormally high blood pressure, liver damage, arteriosclerosis, and phlebitis.
 Although an autopsy was not performed on his body, the cause of death was almost certainly one of the following: a heart attack, a cerebral hemorrhage, or a massive pulmonary embolism.
-See "A Fatal Zest for Living", by Armando Cesari and Philip A. Mackowiak, MD, for informed speculation on what really killed Mario Lanza.
+See Mario Lanza: A Fatal Zest for Living, by Armando Cesari and Prof. Philip A. Mackowiak, MD, for further information.